metrorailings/OwlBlog/content/posts/week-9-circa-picks.md

 ***

 **San Francisco covers if**
-Jimmy Garoppalo starting instead of Justin Fields makes all the difference here
+Jimmy Garoppalo starting instead of Justin Fields makes all the difference here in this rematch
 \- OR -
 the 49ers defense shuts down an Arizona offense dealing with major injuries to its most dynamic players.